Skip to main content

 • TikTok (launched in 2016 by the Chinese company ByteDance)

-These platforms serve a combined total of more than 5 billion social media users.
-Every minute of the day, at least according to one source, those users:
+These platforms serve a combined total of approximately 5.24 billion social media users as of February 2025.
+According to Data Portal, those users:

 Dealing With Offensive or Defamatory Social Media Posts

-With all of that activity, there's bound to be problems.
-Say you run a restaurant.
-You have pages on Meta's Facebook and Instagram sites, and your staff from time to time posts funny restaurant videos on TikTok.
+Here is an example: Say you run a restaurant.
+You have pages on Meta’s Facebook and Instagram sites, and your staff posts funny restaurant videos on TikTok.
 One day, a member of your staff shows you a screenshot of a Facebook post that really upsets you:

 I wouldn’t eat at that place if you paid me!
 I heard the owner is a racist pedophile!

-Days go by, and while you are trying to tend to your mental health, you seem to notice a drop in your business.
+Days go by, and you notice a drop in your business.
 You check Facebook again and see that the comment is still there.
-You report it again, but Facebook doesn't take it down.
+You report it again, but Facebook doesn’t take it down.

-That's when you decide to get in touch with a lawyer and see what you can do.
+That’s when you decide to contact a lawyer and see what you can do.

 Section 230 of the Communications Act of 1996

-The lawyer tells you that unfortunately there isn't much you can do (against Meta, anyway).
+The lawyer tells you there isn’t much you can do against the platform, Meta.
 With only limited exceptions, federal law generally immunizes social media platforms from civil lawsuits, including defamation lawsuits, based on content posted by third parties.

 Not a Publisher or a Speaker